 My approach to therapy is strengths-based and multi-faceted.
 I draw on techniques from:

 - Narrative Therapy

 - Family Systems Therapy

 - Attachment Theory

 - Dialectical Behaviour Therapy

-I believe that there is ‘more going right with a person, than wrong’ and that the work we do together is to find and explore the strengths and supports that you already have, as you work on the issues that brought you to therapy.
+I believe that there is more going right with a person than wrong.
+We work together finding and exploring the strengths and supports that you already have as you work on the issues that brought you to therapy.

 We work together to discover what technique(s) will work the best for you.
 These techniques include:

 - recommended reading

 I may ask you to consult with your doctor regarding treatments that could help with your challenges.
 You have the right to refuse anything that I suggest.